jiakaiBot/deCloudflare/INSTRUCTION.md

     - e.g. `curl -x socks5h://127.0.0.1:9050 -k --http2 -X POST -F 'f=www.emsisoft.com' (API URL)is_antitor.php`

-> Type C: Create an Issue
+> Type D: Create an Issue

 Create an Issue and let us know about the change you want to make.
 You can [contribute anonymously](README.md).